Raising Bilingual Children: 9 Tips on How Any Family Can Do it Effectively

 There’s also research showing that bilingualism positively impacts the development of cognitive abilities and that bilingual speakers have—among other enhanced capacities—greater reception to feedback and criticism and a higher level of attentive focus.

-Whether you’re monolingual or bilingual, we’ll give you some practical tips for building a happily bilingual home that your children will thrive in.
+Whether you’re monolingual or bilingual, here you’ll find some practical tips for raising bilingual children.

 - Different Ways to Structure a Bilingual Household